Mortgage

 No appraisal.
 Typically there’s no home appraisal required when transferring or selling through assumption.
 This can save you time and money.

 Higher down payment.
-If the seller has plenty of home equity, your down payment may be far higher than if you weren’t purchasing through assumption.
+If the seller has built a significant amount of home equity, your down payment may be far higher than if you weren’t purchasing through assumption.

-Must meet credit and income requirements.
-Most sellers won’t agree to sell to you through assumption unless you meet the lender’s credit and income requirements because, if you don’t, the lender likely wouldn’t release the seller from liability.
+Credit and income requirements.
+Most sellers won't agree to sell to you through assumption unless you meet the lender’s minimum requirements.

 No choice of lenders.
 When you assume a mortgage, you step into a relationship with the seller’s lender.
 You won’t get to shop around.

 Potential loss of VA entitlement.
-If you sell a house with a VA-backed mortgage through assumption, your VA loan entitlement won’t be available until the assumed loan is paid off.
-That could be a long wait, so think carefully about how the sale could affect your future plans.
-However, there is an exception to this rule if the buyer is a qualifying veteran with their own entitlement.
+If you sell a house with a VA loan through assumption, your entitlement won't be available until the assumed loan is paid off, unless the buyer is a qualifying veteran with their own entitlement.

 Today's Mortgage Rates